Biographies of musicians participating in the 2021-2022 concert season

 Timothy O’Malley (cello) was first introduced to the cello at the age of nine when he participated in a strings program in Tucson, Arizona.
 Since then, his studies have brought him across the United States and to Europe.
 While in high school he studied under Angelika May at the Academy for Music and the Performing Arts in Vienna and he received his Bachelor’s degree in Cello Performance from the Oberlin Conservatory of Music with Norman Fischer and Catherina Meints and his Master’s degree in Orchestral Performance from the Manhattan School of Music.
 He is formerly co-principal cellist of the Hilton Head Orchestra, was a full time core cellist of the Charleston Symphony, and is a member of Chamber Music Charleston.
 His Chamber Music Charleston performances have brought him overseas to the US Virgin Islands as well as Carnegie Hall.
 In May 2021 he will be featured with Chamber Music Charleston for the Musica En Segura Festival in Spain.

 Dr. Irina Pevzner (piano) was born in Ukraine and raised in Latvia.
-After graduating from the Riga Jazep Medins Music College, she moved to the United States.
+She moved to the United States after graduating from the Riga Jazep Medins Music College.
 Dr. Pevzner holds a Doctor of Musical Arts degree from the University of South Carolina, a Master of Music degree in piano performance from Carnegie Mellon University, Artist Certificate from the College of Charleston, and a Bachelor of Music degree from Mansfield University of Pennsylvania.
-Irina has performed in Latvia, Ukraine, Spain, Italy, Brazil, and throughout the U. S. Locally, she has performed at the Monday Night Concert Series, International Piano Series, and in numerous programs with Chamber Music Charleston.
-Dr. Pevzner is the Executive Director of the Charleston Academy of Music.
+Irina has performed in Latvia, Ukraine, Spain, Italy, Brazil, and throughout the U. S. Locally, she has performed at the International Piano Series, Monday Night Concert Series, and in numerous programs with Chamber Music Charleston.
+Passionate about the power of music education, Dr. Pevzner worked as a professor of music at the College of Charleston for 11 years and currently serves as the Executive Director of the Charleston Academy of Music where she continues to develop programs that inspire individuals through music-making.
+Her dissertation Forgotten Russian Piano Music has been published by Scholar’s Press and her recently developed program Power Keys© has been helping musicians all over the world to better understand and practice the music craft.
+More information about Dr. Pevzner’s journey is found at www.irinapevzner.com.

 A leading interpreter of the great classical masterworks, violinist Rachel Barton Pine thrills audiences with her dazzling technique, lustrous tone, and emotional honesty.
 With an infectious joy in music-making and a passion for connecting historical research to performance, Pine transforms audiences’ experiences of classical music.